IAlegre-MCanela/INALDE_Course/Exercises/[EX-02] Extracting information from customer reviews.md

 ## Introduction

-Review of restaurants are posted in the Yelp’s website, `https://www.yelp.com`.
+Reviews of restaurants are posted in the Yelp’s website, `https://www.yelp.com`.
 The following three examples, formatted as JSON objects, have been extracted from the Yelp page of a popular catalan restaurant in New York City, `https://www.yelp.com/biz/boqueria-soho-new-york-2`.

 ```
 {